 (Above: Evelyne Chevallier, Rock Solid, 2016, digital collage)

 All digital elements are virtual.
-The sources of digital elements are infinitely diverse (they may be entirely computer generated, or digital photographs, or bits of other digital images, scans, etc.), but we are always left with pixels on a screen or tiny ink blobs on a medium such as paper if a digital collage is to become a viewable image.
-Sets of pixels or tiny ink blobs we mentally process and understand as physical elements (images of things or swaths of color or texture) are not in reality more than sets of pixels or tiny ink blobs.
+The sources of digital elements are infinitely diverse (they may be entirely computer generated, or digital photographs, or bits of other digital images, or scans, etc.), but we are always left with pixels on a screen or tiny ink blobs on a medium such as paper if a digital collage is to become a viewable image.
+Sets of pixels or tiny ink blobs that we mentally process and understand as physical elements (images of things or swaths of color or texture) are not in reality more than sets of pixels or tiny ink blobs.
 They become understandable as things because our brains insist on processing them that way; if our brains didn't do that, we'd be unable to understand images of any kind.
 The digital–analog divide is real and important.
 A digital collage is an artwork that imitates collage.

 The elements in a digital collage are realized and stuck together more by our brains than in reality, but we seem comfortable with the analogy, willing to accept the idea that the digital elements could have been printed out individually and stuck together in real space (or at least laid over one another) as they appear to have been in a digitally created scene.
 Thus, there is a fundamental difference between collage and digital collage, albeit one we find easy to ignore.
 Nevertheless, it seems very important to point out that difference when we talk about collage.
 Collage is non-digital by tradition and precedent, so I recommend using “collage” as the default.
 Let’s abandon descriptions that seek to distinguish the two in other ways like “analog collage,” “handmade collage,” and “hand-cut collage.”
 All collage is analog and handmade—unless it’s digital.